cfpb/consumerfinance.gov/docs/python-unit-tests.md

 workon cfgov-refresh
 ```

-If have not set up the standalone installation of cfgov-refresh,
+If you have not set up the standalone installation of cfgov-refresh,
-it's not necessary to run the tests.
-You can install Tox in your
+you can still run the tests if you install Tox in your
 [local installation of Python](https://github.com/cfpb/development/blob/master/guides/installing-python.md):

 ```